Assessing Cognitive Impairment in Older Patients

-As a primary care practice, you and your staff are often the first to address a patient’s complaints — or a family’s concerns — about memory loss or possible dementia.(1,2) This quick guide provides information about assessing cognitive impairment in older adults.
+As a primary care practitioner, you and your staff are often the first to address a patient’s complaints — or a family’s concerns — about memory loss or possible dementia.(1,2) This quick guide provides information about assessing cognitive impairment in older adults.

-Cognitive impairment in older adults has a variety of possible causes, including medication side effects, metabolic and/or endocrine derangements, delirium due to intercurrent illness, depression, and dementia, with Alzheimer’s dementia being most common.
-Some causes, like medication side effects and depression, can be reversed with treatment.
-Others, such as Alzheimer’s disease, cannot be reversed, but symptoms can be treated for a period of time and families can be prepared for predictable changes.
+Cognitive impairment in older adults has a variety of possible causes, including medication side effects; metabolic and/or endocrine derangements; delirium due to illness (such as a urinary tract or COVID-19 infection); depression; and dementia, with Alzheimer’s dementia being most common.
+Some causes, like medication side effects and depression, can be reversed or improved with treatment.
+Others, such as Alzheimer’s, cannot be reversed but symptoms can be treated for a period of time, and importantly, families can be prepared for predictable changes and address safety concerns.

-Most patients with memory, other cognitive, or behavior complaints want a diagnosis to understand the nature of their problem and what to expect.(6-10) Some patients (or families) are reluctant to mention such complaints because they fear a diagnosis of dementia and the future it portends.
-In these cases, a primary care provider can explain the benefits of finding out what may be causing the patient’s health concerns.
+Most people with memory, other cognitive, or behavior complaints want a diagnosis to understand the nature of their problem and what to expect.(6-10) Some people (or their families) are reluctant to mention such concerns because they fear a diagnosis of dementia and the future it foreshadows.
+In these cases, a primary care provider can explain the benefits of finding out what may be causing the person’s health concerns.

 Read tips on Talking with Older Patients About Cognitive Problems.